Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 ---

-<pre>GamesDirect was built with the intention of giving users easy to use access on the top rated games in 2020 and featured upcoming games of 2021.</pre>
+GamesDirect was built with the intention of giving users easy to use access on the top rated games in 2020 and featured upcoming games of 2021.

 ---